What is viewability?

-5. Collapsible video players
+5. Sticky video players

-This type of video player adds video to EVERY post possible — and those videos are highly-viewable AND high-paying.
+The sticky Playlist player adds video to EVERY post possible — and those videos are highly-viewable AND high-paying.
 You can read more about these video players right here!

 Fix any issues that affect the viewability of your ads